Last updated on October 13, 2021 at 21:04

 Certain drugs force mast cells to granulate, like tubocurarine, suxamethonium, vancomycin and morphine.
-These drugs therefore have itching as a side effect due to histamine release.
+These drugs therefore may cause itching as a side effect due to histamine release.

 Enterochromaffin cells in the GI tract produce histamine in response to parasympathetic stimulation (acetylcholine) or gastrin.
 This causes the parietal cells to produce HCl.

-Histamine is a neurotransmitter in the brain.
-It increases wakefulness, which is why you might feel sleepy after taking histamine antagonists.
+Histamine is also neurotransmitter in the brain.
+It increases wakefulness, which is why blood brain barrier-crossing antihistamines may cause sedation.